 - While the bowl is in the freezer crush 6 Oreos into small chunks.
 Don't crush them too much, you don't want Oreo powder.

 - Remove the bowl from the freezer and re-attach to your stand mixer.
 Add the vanilla ice cream and mix with the the stand mixer paddle until smooth and creamy.
+See photos above for a great visual.

 - Add the cookie chunks and mix until well incorporated.